-In the wake of violence against Black Americans and in a moment of national reckoning, the HKS Library has pulled together a reading list that is inspired and largely informed by Resources and Reading on Racial Justice, Racial Equity, and Anti-Racism published by the Institutional Anti-Racism and Accountability Project (IARA) at the Shorenstein Center and in partnership with the HKS Office of Diversity, Inclusion, and Belonging.
+In the wake of violence against Black Americans and in a moment of national reckoning in Summer 2020, the HKS Library pulled together a reading list that is inspired and largely informed by Resources and Reading on Racial Justice, Racial Equity, and Anti-Racism published by the Institutional Anti-Racism and Accountability Project (IARA) at the Ash Center and in partnership with the HKS Office of Diversity, Inclusion, and Belonging.

 This reading list is a starting place to find resources that speak to racial justice, racial equity, and anti-racism.
 If you have suggestions or feedback, please send us an email: email@example.com.
-Please also note, books are linked to eBook versions as Harvard Kennedy School campus is closed at this time.
+Books are linked to eBook versions where available.

 In addition to access through Harvard Library, we believe these titles should be a part of other academic and public libraries.
 If these titles are not a part of your local libraries, most libraries solicit and support community requests.
 If you have questions about how to request a title for inclusion in your local library collection, please feel free to reach out to our staff (firstname.lastname@example.org) and we are happy to provide guidance.

-For more related titles, visit the Race and Ethnicity section of the Diversity, Inclusion, and Belonging Library.
+For more related titles, visit the Race and Ethnicity section of the Diversity, Inclusion, and Belonging Collection.

 How to Be an Antiracist